onuronsekiz/dotfiles/README.md

 # dotfiles
 awesomewm, alacritty, rofi, ranger, vim config files for voidlinux.

-awesomewm is heavily modified version of another user, others are my designs.
+config for awesomewm is heavily modified version of another user. others are my designs.

 Feel free to copy them.